Some of the worst moments in Super Bowl history didn’t even happen on the field.

 Dr. Van Haveren said the players that are comfortable will likely come across as confident.
 Simple things like laughter, or even whistling, are good signs.

 Players who drop their heads or stumble over the words may be uncomfortable.

 Once the game starts, making mistakes on what are normally ingrained behaviors, such as not staying onside or short-arming throws, can indicate nerves.

 But in the end, the Super Bowl is important, but it is just a game.

-“It’s just football,” Robinson said.
+“It’s just football,” Robinson said, perhaps offering advice he wished he had followed.
 “You have to treat it that way.
 Don’t put any more pressure on yourself.
 Don’t make it anything more than it is.
 The journey, trying to get there, is the biggest thing.”